projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 .. _sysfs_interface:

-ACRN-GT sysfs interface
+AcrnGT sysfs interface
 ***********************

-This section contains APIs for the ACRN-GT sysfs interface.
+This section contains APIs for the AcrnGT sysfs interface.
 Sources are found in the `ACRN kernel GitHub repo`_